zalyoung/gitlab-handbook/content/handbook/security/product-security/application-security/security-champions.md

 ----------

-  - **2. Threat Modelling & Escalation**
+  - **2. Threat Modeling & Escalation**

-    -   **When Threat Modelling is Needed**:
+    -   **When Threat Modeling is Needed**:

         -   **Security Champions should initiate threat modeling** whenever a new feature, product, or change to the system is introduced that has potential security implications (e.g., new architecture, integration, or handling of SAFE data).
         -   If the feature introduces **complex or high-risk concerns** (e.g., involves external services, SAFE data handling, or broad changes), the Security Champion should initiate the process with AppSec.
     -   **Escalation to AppSec**:

         -   For features with significant security risks or new areas of concern, **AppSec should be involved early** to ensure that a thorough threat model is done for the feature.
-        -   For less risky or minor changes, **Champions can complete basic threat modelling with their team** and only escalate if they encounter difficulties or require expert validation.
+        -   For less risky or minor changes, **Champions can complete basic threat modeling with their team** and only escalate if they encounter difficulties or require expert validation.

     - **Champion’s Role in Threat Modeling**: